Brady's Legislative Blueprint for a Safer America

 No one piece of legislation will end systemic racism in policing and violence overnight.
 Changes to policing must include reallocation and reassessment of resources and authority from police to other services and organizations; reform of police practices; mandated transparency; and mechanisms to ensure accountability and justice.

 A hate crime is a crime motivated by prejudice against core aspects of a person’s identity, such as race, religion, sexual orientation, gender identity, or disability.
-In 2019 there were over 8,500 hate crime offenses reported to the Department of Justice, but the actual number of hate crimes occurring is difficult to determine due to under-reporting at local, state, and national levels.
+In 2021 there were over 8,600 hate crime offenses reported to the Department of Justice, nearly two-thirds of which were motivated by racism.
+Such incidents are also vastly underreported.

 Only a handful of states have passed laws that prohibit those convicted of a bias-motivated misdemeanor from buying guns.
-Individuals with prior hate crime misdemeanor convictions are at an increased risk for future violence and firearm-related crimes.
-Individuals who exercise violence on the basis of hate present a clear danger to society.
+Individuals with prior violent hate crime misdemeanor convictions are at an increased risk for future violence and firearm-related crimes.
 Congress should act to close this loophole and withhold firearms access from all individuals convicted of violent hate crimes.